berrrrry-hub/House-Price-Prediction/README.md

 ##  Files

-- `Section_B_Team_5.ipynb` – Full code with model training and predictions
+- `house_price_prediction.ipynb` – Full code with model training and predictions
-- `submission.csv` – Kaggle-formatted predictions
-- `report.pdf` – Summary with charts and key insights (if applicable)
+- `report.pdf` – Summary with charts and key insights

----

-##  Status
-✔ Completed – Submitted for course grading and Kaggle evaluation.